-The Maryland Proton Treatment Center (MPTC) is proud to be the only center in the world to offer thermal therapy and proton therapy at the same facility.
-Since the fall of 2018, MPTC has offered deep-tissue external thermal therapy as a potential way to boost survival chances for patients.
+The Maryland Proton Treatment Center (MPTC) is proud to be the only center in the world to offer hyperthermia and proton therapy at the same facility.
+Since the fall of 2018, MPTC has offered deep-tissue external hyperthermia as a potential way to boost survival chances for patients.

-Prior to the introduction of deep-tissue thermal therapy at MPTC, external thermal therapy, or superficial hyperthermia, was already in use by the Department of Oncology at the University of Maryland Marlene and Stewart Greenebaum Comprehensive Cancer Center (UMGCCC).
+Prior to the introduction of deep-tissue hyperthermia at MPTC, superficial hyperthermia, was already in use by the Department of Oncology at the University of Maryland Marlene and Stewart Greenebaum Comprehensive Cancer Center (UMGCCC).
 It is highly recommended when treating breast cancer patients with chest wall reoccurrence, as well as other superficial or palpable cancers, especially occurring in an area of previous radiation.

-Thermal Therapy Fact Sheet: An overview of how thermal therapy works and its benefits
+Hyperthermia Fact Sheet: An overview of how hyperthermia works and its benefits